Orange Marmalade with Peel

 https://blog.giallozafferano.it/vaipinacucina/marmellata-di-limoni-ricetta-semplice/

-• Is it necessary to add lemon juice to the orange marmalade?
+• Is it necessary to add lemon juice to orange marmalade?

-No, I don’t add anything else but whole oranges and sugar, and it turns out delicious.
+No, I don’t add anything other than whole oranges and sugar, and it turns out delicious.

 Author image